Vincent M. Rizzotto: Priesthood

-Rizzotto was ordained to the priesthood for the Archdiocese of Galveston-Houston on May 26, 1956.
-After his ordination, Rizzotto went to Washington, D.C. to study at the Catholic University of America, obtaining a Licentiate of Canon Law in 1963.
+In March 1965, Rizzotto travelled to Selma, Alabama, to attend the funeral of Reverend James Reeb, a Unitarian Universalist minister who had been beaten to death in Selma.
+Reeb had been participating in civil protests organized by Dr. Martin Luther King Jr. and the Southern Christian Leadership Conference.
+After the service, Rizzotto participated in a memorial procession, enduring spits and insults from an angry white crowd.

 He served as an official of the diocesan marriage tribunal from 1967 to 1972, and as pastor of All Saints Parish in Houston from 1969 to 1972.

 Rizzotto was appointed pastor of St. Francis de Sales Parish in Houston in 1972, serving there for the next ten years.
-He was raised to the rank of Monsignor on September 14, 1978.
+He was raised to the rank of monsignor in 1978.
 Rizzotto left St. Francis in 1982 to become pastor of St. Cecilia Parish in Hedwig Village, Texas, remaining there until 2002.
-He also became a protonotary apostolic on February 16, 2000 and served as vicar general of the archdiocese.
+The Vatican named Rizzotto as a protonotary apostolic in 2000. he also served as vicar general of the archdiocese.

 Auxiliary Bishop of Galveston-Houston

-On June 22, 2001, Rizzotto was appointed as auxiliary bishop of the Diocese of Galveston-Houston and Titular Bishop of Lamasba by Pope John Paul II.
-He received his episcopal consecration on July 31 2001 at Saint Michael's Church in Houston from Archbishop Joseph Fiorenza, with Archbishop Patrick Flores and Bishop John McCarthy serving as co-consecrators.
+On June 22, 2001, Rizzotto was appointed as auxiliary bishop of the Diocese of Galveston-Houston and titular bishop of Lamasba by Pope John Paul II.
+Rizzotto received his episcopal consecration on July 31, 2001, at Saint Michael's Church in Houston from Archbishop Joseph Fiorenza, with Archbishop Patrick Flores and Bishop John McCarthy serving as co-consecrators.
 Rizzotto selected as his episcopal motto: "Make Us One In Christ."

+Retirement and death

-Upon reaching the mandatory retirement age of 75, Rizzotto sent his letter of resignation as auxiliary bishop of the Archdiocese of Galvaston-Houston to Pope Benedict XVI.
+Upon reaching the mandatory retirement age of 75, Rizzotto sent his letter of resignation as auxiliary bishop of Galveston-Houston to Pope Benedict XVI.
 The pope accepted it on November 6, 2006.
-Rizzotto founded the Bishop Rizzotto Golf Classic, which benefits the elderly residents of the archdiocese senior care community.
+Rizzotto founded the Bishop Rizzotto Golf Classic in Houston, which benefits the elderly residents of the St. Dominic senior care community in Houston.

-Rizzotto died on January 17, 2021, at the age of 89m in Houston.
+Rizzotto died on January 17, 2021, at age 89 in Houston.